SAP-samples/btp-lcnc-espm/README.md

 The included resources depend on availability of the SAP Business Technology Platform (BTP) account.
 To use the resources you will need the following:
 1. You have a SAP BTP account

-2. Subscribe to the SAP Low Code Application Platform
+2. Subscribe to the SAP Productivity Toolkit Platform

 ***

-The resources can also be used as a general code reference and starting point for the Low Code Application Platform.
+The resources can also be used as a general code reference and starting point for the Productivity Toolkit Platform.

 Please be advised that any downloads are subject to the following: